locaweb/ex-correios/README.md

 }
 ```

-3 - Calculate shipping based on one or more services.
+3 - Calculate shipping based on one or more services

 ```elixir
 iex> shipping_params = %{